 The first step to actually taking the photo is to access your phone’s manual photography mode.

-You can work around those silly, arbitrary limitations by downloading a third party camera app.
+You can work around those silly, arbitrary limitations by downloading a third-party camera app.

-Apps to Take Long Exposure Photos
+Photo Apps for Long Exposure

 The native photography software of some phones is incredibly shallow.
 It hides a lot of features like adjusting shutter speed or ISO from the user while letting the camera adjust them automatically.